The Family Educational Rights and Privacy Act

 3. Recommendations for employment, job placement, or honors to which they have waived their rights for inspection and review; and

-4. Education records containing information about more than one student, in which case the College will permit access only to that part of the record which pertains to the inquiring student.
+4. Education Records containing information about more than one student, in which case the College will permit access only to that part of the record that pertains to the inquiring student.

 The College is not required to permit students to inspect and review confidential letters and recommendations placed in their files prior to January 1, 1975, provided those letters were collected under established policies of confidentiality and were used only for the purposes for which they were collected.

 The decision of the hearing panel will be final, will be based solely on the evidence presented at the hearing, will consist of written statements summarizing the evidence and stating the reasons for the decision, and will be delivered to all parties concerned.
-The education records will be corrected or amended in accordance with the decision of the hearing panel, if the decision is in favor of the student.
-If the decision is unsatisfactory to the student, the student may place a statement with the education records commenting on the information in the records or setting forth any reasons for disagreeing with the records.
-The statement will be maintained as part of the student’s records, and released whenever the records in question are disclosed.
+If the decision is in favor of the student, the Education Records will be corrected or amended in accordance with the decision of the hearing panel, and the student will be so notified.
+If the decision is unsatisfactory to the student, the student may place a statement with the Education Records commenting on the information in the records or setting forth any reasons for disagreeing with the records and/or the decision of the hearing panel.
+The statement will be maintained as part of the student’s Education Records and released whenever the Education Records in question are disclosed.

-Students who believe that the adjudications of their challenges were unfair or not in keeping with the provisions of the Act, may request, in writing, assistance from the President of the College.
-Further, students who believe that their rights have been violated, may file complaints with: Family Policy Compliance Office, U.S. Department of Education, 400 Maryland Avenue, SW, Washington, DC 20202-5901, concerning the alleged failures of Montgomery County Community College to comply with the Act.
+Any student who believes that the adjudications of their challenge was unfair or not in keeping with the provisions of FERPA, may request, in writing, assistance from the President of the College.
+In addition, any student who believes that their rights have been violated, may file a complaint with: Family Policy Compliance Office, U.S. Department of Education, 400 Maryland Avenue, SW, Washington, DC 20202-5901, concerning the alleged failures of the College to comply with FERPA.

-Revisions and clarifications will be published as experience with the law and the College’s policy warrant.
+Revisions and clarifications to this Policy will be published as experience with FERPA and this Policy warrant.

 Notification of Rights under FERPA

-The Family Educational Rights and Privacy Act (FERPA) afford students certain rights with respect to their education records.
+FERPA gives students certain rights with respect to their Education Records.
 These rights include:

-Students should submit to the Director of Records and Registration/Registrar, written requests that identify the record(s) they wish to inspect.
-The Director of Records and Registration/Registrar will make arrangements for access and notify the student of the time and place where the records may be inspected.
-If the records are not maintained by the Director of Records and Registration/Registrar, that official shall advise the student of the correct official/department the student should expect to hear from within 15 business days.
+Students should submit to the Registrar, written requests that identify the Education Record(s) they wish to inspect.
+The Registrar will make arrangements for access and notify the student of the time and place where such Education Records may be inspected.
+If the requested Education Records are not maintained by the Registrar, then that official shall advise the student of the correct official/department the student should expect to hear from within 15 business days.

-2. The right to request the amendment of the student’s education records that the student believes is inaccurate.
+2. The right to request the amendment of the student’s Education Records that the student believes is inaccurate or misleading.

-Students may ask the College to amend a record that they believe is inaccurate.
-They should direct a written request to the Director of Records and Registration/Registrar clearly identifying the part of the record they want changed, and specify why it is inaccurate.
+Students may ask the College to amend an Education Record that they believe is inaccurate or misleading.
+They should direct a written request to the Registrar clearly identifying the part of the Education Record they want changed, and specify why it is inaccurate or misleading.

-3. If the College decides not to amend the record, as requested by the student, the College will notify the student of the decision within 15 days and will advise the student of his or her right to a hearing regarding the request for amendment.
+3. If the College decides not to amend the record, as requested by the student, then the College will notify the student of the decision within 15 business days and will advise the student of their right to a hearing regarding the request for amendment.
 Additional information regarding the hearing procedures will be provided to the student when notified of the right to a hearing.

 2. To officials of another school where the student seeks or intends to enroll, or where the student is already enrolled if the disclosure is for purposes related to the student’s enrollment or transfer.

-4. In connection with a student’s request for or receipt of financial aid, as necessary to determine the eligibility, amount or conditions of the financial aid, or to enforce the terms and conditions of the aid.
+4. In connection with a student’s request for or receipt of financial aid, as necessary to determine the eligibility, amount or conditions of the financial aid, or to enforce the terms and conditions of that financial aid.

-5. To organizations conducting certain studies for or on behalf of the College, or order to (a) develop, validate or administer predictive tests; (b) administer student aid programs; or (c) improve instruction.
+5. To organizations conducting certain studies for or on behalf of the College, in order to (a) develop, validate or administer predictive tests; (b) administer student aid programs; or (c) improve instruction.

 6. To accrediting organizations to carry out their accrediting functions.

-7. To parents of an eligible student, if the student is a dependent for IRS tax purposes.
+7. To a student's parents, if the student is a dependent for IRS tax purposes.

 8. To comply with a judicial order or a lawfully issued subpoena.

-10. As it relates to directory information, unless the student restricts directory information.
+10. As it relates to Directory Information, unless the student has restricted Directory Information in writing.

 11. To a victim of an alleged perpetrator of a crime of violence or a non-forcible sex offense, the disclosure may only include the final results of the disciplinary proceeding with respect to that alleged crime or offense, regardless of the finding.

-12. To the general public, the final results of a disciplinary proceeding, if the school determines the student is an alleged perpetrator of a crime of violence or non-forcible sex offense and the student has committed a violation of the College’s rules or policies with respect to the allegation made against him or her.
+12. To the general public, the final results of a disciplinary proceeding, if the College determines that the student is an alleged perpetrator of a crime of violence or non-forcible sex offense and the student has committed a violation of the College’s rules or policies with respect to the allegation made against them.

-13. To the parents of a student regarding the student’s violation of any Federal, State, or local law, or of any rule or policy of the school, governing the use or possession of alcohol or a controlled substance if the school determines the student committed a disciplinary violation and the student is under the age of 21.
+13. To the parents of a student regarding the student’s violation of any Federal, State, or local law, or of any rule or policy of the College, governing the use or possession of alcohol or a controlled substance if the College determines that the student committed a disciplinary violation regarding that use or possession and the student is under the age of 21.

 14. To the student.